Skip to main content

 The migration history

-The schema has evolved through four migrations so far:
+The schema has evolved through five migrations so far:

 VersionNameWhat it does